Skip to main content

 Interoperability and backward-compatibility in VLAN assignments

 If Critical and/or Failed Authentication VLANs are specified in an Access Policy, the Guest VLAN functionality gets modified to ensure backward-compatibility and inter-op between the configured VLANs.
-Please refer to the Interoperability and backward-compatibility table below for more details on this.
+Refer to the Interoperability and backward-compatibility table below for more details on this.

 The following matrix shows the remediation VLAN, if any, that client devices would be placed in for the different combinations of the remediation VLAN configuration options and the RADIUS authentication result.